Glorious First of June: Britain

-In Britain, the fleet in Spithead was treated with a Royal visit by King George III and the entire royal household.
+In Spithead, Howe's fleet was treated to a royal visit by George III and the rest of the British royal household on 26 June.
 Numerous honours were bestowed on the fleet and its commanders.
 Admiral Howe, already an earl, refused any further elevation, and one of Howe's political opponents dissuaded King George III from making him a Knight of the Garter.
-Vice-Admiral Graves was elevated to the Peerage of Ireland as Baron Graves, while Vice-Admiral Hood was made Viscount Bridport.
+Graves was elevated to the Peerage of Ireland as Baron Graves, while Hood was made Viscount Bridport.
 (Note: The title Viscount Hood was already in use as the title of his cousin, Admiral Samuel Hood, 1st Viscount Hood.)
 Rear-Admirals Bowyer, Gardner, Pasley and Curtis (the last-named was promoted from captain on 4 July 1794) were all made baronets, and Bowyer and Pasley also received pensions of £1,000 a year to compensate them for their severe wounds.
 All first lieutenants were promoted to commander and numerous other officers were promoted in consequence of their actions.
-The thanks of parliament were unanimously passed to all who fought at the action and various other gifts and awards were distributed among the fleet.
-A memorial to Captains John Hutt and John Harvey, both of whom had died of their wounds on 30 June, was raised in Westminster Abbey.
+The thanks of Parliament were unanimously passed to all who fought at the action and various other gifts and awards were distributed among the fleet.
+A memorial to John Hutt and John Harvey, both of whom had died of their wounds on 30 June, was raised in Westminster Abbey.